all-contributors/app/README.md

 A bot for automatically adding all-contributors.

 ## Motivation
-Implement the [All Contributors spec](https://github.com/all-contributors/all-contributors) by hand is a tedious processes, installing command line tools to update a readme table seems unessasary.
+Implementing the [All Contributors spec](https://github.com/all-contributors/all-contributors) by hand is a tedious processes, installing command line tools to update a README seems overkill.

-Enter the @all-contributors bot!
-The bot will automatically lookup the information for the user, grab the emoji, update the project README and then submit this all in a Pull Reuqest against the project:
+Enter the ``@all-contributors bot`!
+The bot will automatically pull a user's profile, grab the contribution type emoji, update the project README and then open a Pull Request against the project :sparkles:

 <a href="https://all-contributors.js.org/docs/bot/usage">
     <img alt="Example usage screenshot" src="docs/usage.png" width="500px">
 </a>

 ## Using the @all-contributors bot 🤖
 If you're looking to use the bot, head over to the [bot docs on all-contributors.js.org](https://all-contributors.js.org/docs/bot/overview).
-The all-contributors website contains all the information required to install, configure and use the @all-contributors bot.
+The all-contributors website contains all the information required to install, configure and use the bot.

 ## Contributing
 If you have suggestions for how the @all-contributors bot could be improved, or want to report a bug, [open an issue](https://github.com/all-contributors/all-contributors-bot/issues)!